How to Care for Your Pet Parrot In Winter

 How to build a comfortable cage

-Since psittacines (parrots) are naturally tropical, your living area is not required to keep a 90 degrees Fahrenheit as most birds can adapt to a cooler surroundings.
-However, they don’t have the ability to adapt to a sudden change of temperature.
-As you reduce your home temperature, it is important to keep any cold drafts away their cage.
+Since psittacines (parrots) are naturally tropical, your living area is not required to keep a 90 degrees Fahrenheit as most birds can adapt to cooler surroundings.
+However, they can’t adjust to a sudden change of temperature.
+As you reduce your home temperature, it is essential to keep any cold drafts away their cage.

-It is also not necessary to wrap their cage with blankets which is not advisable, especially if you use dark covers.
-A cage that is covered with dark sheets will immediately make your pet bird feel that it is inside a box.
-If a draft needs to be reduced, a translucent plastic sheeting is good for a cover, but make sure that the bird won’t be able to chew it.
+It is also not necessary to wrap your parrot cage with blankets, especially if you use dark covers.
+A cage covered with dark sheets will immediately make your pet bird feel that it is inside a box.
+If a draft needs to be reduced, a translucent plastic sheeting is suitable for a cover, but make sure that the bird won’t be able to chew it.
 Never use any plastic covering that brings chemical smell because birds are said to be very sensitive to different airborne toxins.

 About Using candles

-Scented candles always give us that wonderful smell, but the respiratory tract of birds is not capable of dealing with the scent.
+Scented candles always give us that pleasant smell, but the respiratory tract of birds is not capable of dealing with the scent.
 Parrots are very sensitive to toxins.
-Although scented candles give more of a special touch to candle light, bringing the spirit of the Holidays into your home, use the unscented ones instead for the welfare of your pet bird.
+Scented candles give a unique touch to candlelight, bringing the spirit of the Holidays into your home.
+But the use of unscented candles is advisable for the welfare of your pet bird.

-A whole night with lighted candles may an ideal scenario for you.
+A whole night with lighted candles may be an ideal scenario for you.
 But the recommended lighting for birds is 12 hours in daylight and another 12 hours at night.
-This means having lights on for longer periods is not good for their health.
+Having lights on for more extended periods is not good for their health.
 Try getting a smaller size of sleep cage placed in a dark and quiet area for them if you wish to have your lights on longer.

-Pomegranates, on the other hand, are known to be rich in bioflavonoids and antioxidants, including sweet potatoes, yams and also pumpkin pies that are full of beta carotene.
-The mango from South America is also recommended for your pet parrot and this has been observed as the main food source for parrots in Brazil.
+Pomegranates, on the other hand, are known to be rich in bioflavonoids and antioxidants, including sweet potatoes, yams and also pumpkin pies that are full of beta-carotene.
+The mango from South America is also recommended for your pet parrot, and this has been observed as the primary food source for parrots in Brazil.
 Based on this observation, the birds appear to eat mangos both when the fruit is unripe and when it is also ripe.
 There has been no explanation for this, although the same happens with wild parrots.
-Meanwhile, other foods that are also rich in simple sugars and are advised to be avoided are peas, corn, bananas and grapes.
+Meanwhile, avoid other foods that are also rich in simple sugars such as peas, corn, bananas, and grapes.

 The ideal presents for your pet parrot

 Be aware of any metal that may come from bells, as well as wire parts on some toys.
-Most of these are created with zinc or lead base, except if they are created from stainless steel.
-Because of your pet’s interest, it can break off and ingest the solder where the couple of pieces of the metal come together, and this could be fatal.
+Most of these are created with zinc or lead base, except if they are constructed from stainless steel.
+Because of your pet’s interest, it can break off and ingest the solder where a couple of pieces of the metal come together, and this could be fatal.
 Therefore, make sure that the toys you buy do not have metal except if it is stainless steel.
-This is also an ideal time to check the cage for exposed and wear solder joints where the metal actually comes together.
-Take a good look inside a cage from the bird’s perspective – place your head inside and then give it the well combed look!
+This is also an ideal time to check the cage for exposed and worn solder joints where the metal comes together.
+Take a good look inside a cage from the bird’s perspective – place your head inside and then give it a well-combed look!